adamvosburgh/methods-in-spatial-research-sp2025/syllabus.md

     - *n.b.* there is a longer list of New York Times map-based articles included at the end of the precedents page [here](), please feel free to read several of these in addition to the two listed above (if you choose to read an NYT map article that is not already on cited on the precedents page list, please include a link to the article in your discussion question post on Canvas).

 - Columbia University Libraries provides access to NYTimes.com for all students.
 Please see instructions [here](https://guides.library.columbia.edu/nytimes) to set up an account
-{/* Mortenbock & Mooshammer. *Informal Market Worlds* [Selections] */}

-### 3/08 | Mapping Portfolio Due
+### 3/25 | Mapping Portfolio Due

 Combine all of your assignments in one PDF.
 This is also your chance to catch up on assignments that may have stumped you, or refine them now that you have a bit better control of the software.
 Add a title to the top of each page with the assignment number, which tutorial they are following (for assignment 3, 4, and 5) and your two sentence summary.

 If you are missing any assignments on courseworks, or have updated the maps, please upload them there as well.

 All assignments are grade on completion.
-That said, they must answer the prompts laid out in each of the assignments, contain relevant elements of the map (like legends), and use the tools dictated by the relevant tutorials.
+That said, they must answer the prompts laid out in each of the assignments, contain relevant elements of the map (like legends), and most importantly, **use the tools taught in the relevant tutorials.**

+Assignment 5 is available for those who would like an extra credit point (as described below).

 ## Class Requirements and Grading

 Grading for the class is as follows:

 There are a total of 12 possible points, attendance for each session, assignments and in class contribution each count for one point.
-12 points is a HP, 10 points is a P, 8 points is a LP, and anything is a F.
+12 points is a HP, 10 points is a P, 8 points is a LP, and anything below that is a F.

 Attendance (6 points)
 Attendance at all six class sessions is required.
 Per GSAPP attendance policy, three unexcused absences is an automatic Unofficial Withdrawal (UW).